 Lesson 2: Don’t try to keep up with sea creatures in their element.

-Sea Turtles, Sea Horses, and Sharks – Oh My!
+Snorkeling with Sea Turtles, Sea Horses, and Sharks!

-We continued our trip to the first snorkeling location.
-We moved through shallow, chilly waters and came upon a group of sea turtles!
+At our first snorkeling location we swam through shallow, chilly waters and came upon a group of sea turtles!
 I had no idea that these creatures could hold their breath for hours at a time.
 Then, they just peek their heads up out of the water, for another sip of air, before returning underwater.

 Our guide swam with a Go Pro – ensuring that everyone in the group had their photo taken with one of the turtles.
 He was also very aware of respecting the turtles’ space.
 We wouldn’t stay too long with any particular turtle, so as not to overwhelm him.